elabftw/elabdoc/doc/user-guide.rst

 * Resources can be booked using the Scheduler
 * Resources can be re-ordered through the procurement system

-Both Resources and Experiments can have Tags and links, along with a Category and a Status.
+Both Resources and Experiments can have Templates, Tags and links, along with a Category and a Status.
 Many of the options for creating and editing Experiment entries are the same as those for Resource entries.

 Experiments
 ===========